Chinese Scientist Says He's First To Create Genetically Modified Babies Using CRISPR

 "This event might be analogous to Louise Brown in 1978," wrote George Church, a prominent Harvard geneticist, in an email.
 "Both anecdotal — yet healthy baby girls can have an impact," Church wrote.

+Meanwhile, He is now facing investigation by a local medical ethics board to see whether his experiment broke Chinese laws or regulations.

+The university where He worked issued a statement that officials were "deeply shocked" by the experiment, which it stressed was conducted elsewhere.
+He, the statement says, has been on unpaid leave from the university.

-He and Church are among hundreds of scientists gathering at the Second International Summit on Human Gene Editing in Hong Kong.
+Church and He are among hundreds of scientists gathering at the Second International Summit on Human Gene Editing in Hong Kong.
 The summit was organized try to reach a global consensus on whether and how it would be ethical to create genetically modified human beings with CRISPR.

 The claims by He sparked immediate widespread criticism from attendees at the summit and elsewhere.

-Note: Editor's note: This story was updated at 11:52 a.m. to add information about an ethics committee investigation into the DNA-editing experiment.